Logiqx/wca-ipy/docs/Privacy_Notice.md

 - Public information from the WCA; name, nationality, gender and competition results

-- Additional information (where provided); full date of birth or partial date of birth (e.g. year + month or year)
+- Additional information (where provided); full date of birth or partial date of birth (e.g. year and month or year alone)